Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

-Table \ref{tab:discussion} summarizes the obtained results by comparing the performance of the whole considered schemes.
-The considered schemes are evaluated in terms on the GUs 95\% likely rates (GUs 95\% R), and the UAVs 95\% likely rates (UAVs 95\% R).
+Table \ref{tab:discussion} summarizes the obtained results by comparing the performance of the whole considered schemes in terms on the GUs 95\% likely rates (GUs 95\% R), the UAVs 95\% likely rates (UAVs 95\% R), and average number of iteration for convergence, $N_{it}$.
 In most cases, the COmMIMO can provide a relatively high values of UAVs 95\% R at the price of poor GUs 95\% R. On the other hand, the CFmMIMO improves the GUs 95\% R compared to the COmMIMO in most of the considered beamforming techniques.
-In the downlink, we recommend employing SCO-IIA scheme for minimum rate optimization in CFmMIMO with MRT as it provides good values for both GUs 95\% R and UAVs 95\% R that are 12.26 Mbps and 11.07 Mbps, respectively.
-In the uplink, we recommend utilizing the SCO-IIA scheme for maximizing the minimum rate in CFmMIMO with PZF reception where it guarantees that the GUs 95\% R and the UAVs 95\% R are 8.425 Mbps and 11.32 Mbps, respectively.
+In the downlink, we recommend employing SCO-IIA scheme for minimum rate optimization in CFmMIMO with MRT as it converges after 52 iterations on average; and at the same time it provides GUs 95\% R of 7.69 Mbps and UAVs 95\% R of 4.07 Mbps.
+In the uplink, we recommend utilizing the SCO-IIA scheme for maximizing the minimum rate in CFmMIMO with PZF reception where it guarantees that the GUs 95\% R and the UAVs 95\% R are 8.425 Mbps and 11.32 Mbps, respectively; and converges after an average number of iterations of 10.